-Bed(s) must be stowed in the "up" position during travel.
+Bed(s) must be stowed in the "up" position with the stop pins in place during travel.

 Elevated beds may present a fall hazard which may result in injury.
 Please follow the guidelines below regarding the elevated beds and the use of bed rails.
+A CAUTION